Contents hide

 Quick competitive snapshot

 Top recipe sites focus on three practical things: a dry, well-seasoned filling, a binding sauce, and a reliable shaping method.
 The top pages we studied show a clear split in user intent.
 Some readers want a fast, tube-based approach.
-Others want a chef-level, rolled sheet technique.
+Others want a chef-level rolled-sheet technique.

 Classic fillings and sauces